 State income tax: If your state imposes an income tax, and most states do, state income tax will be withheld at whatever rate required by state law.

 Retirement plan contributions: If you have asked your employer to withhold a percentage of your wages as a contribution to your 401(k) or another contributory retirement plan, it is likely that the same percentage will be withheld from your bonus.
 So, if you have requested that 15% of your paycheck goes into retirement, then 15% of your bonus may go there as well.
 This will be good news when you retire with a bigger nest egg than you would have had otherwise, but it will pinch a bit in your wallet now.

 Add these all together, and that’s how much may be withheld, but the good news is you are getting a bonus and may get some of it back when you file your taxes!

-Don’t worry about knowing these tax rules come tax time.
-TurboTax will ask you simple questions about you and give you the tax deductions and credits you deserve based on your answers.
-If you have questions you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can also review, sign, and file your tax return or you can fully hand over your taxes from start to finish to a TurboTax Live Full Service CPA or tax expert all from the comfort of your home.
+Don’t worry about knowing these tax rules.
+TurboTax asks you simple questions about you and gives you the tax deductions and credits you’re eligible for based on your answers.
+If you have questions, you can connect live via one-way video to a TurboTax Live CPA or tax expert with an average of 12 years experience to get your tax questions answered.
+TurboTax Live CPAs and Enrolled Agents are available in English and Spanish year round and can also review, sign, and file your tax return or you can fully hand over your taxes from start to finish to a TurboTax Live Full Service CPA or tax expert all from the comfort of your home.